How to get a mortgage in Spain

 So, they have the equivalent of £400 per month they can “afford” for the new mortgage in Spain.

-- Sign up - if you wish to proceed, your broker will ask you to sign the terms and conditions and arrange payment of a fee of €495, which comes with a money back guarantee, so if the mortgage is declined the fee if refunded (subject to the terms and conditions).
+- Sign up - if you wish to proceed, A Place in the Sun Mortgages will ask you to sign the terms and conditions and arrange payment of a fee of €695, which comes with a money back guarantee, so if the mortgage is declined the fee if refunded (subject to the terms and conditions).
 For very small loans, it is possible for you to bypass the broker fees and be introduced to a bank directly.
 Please note, no official advice will be given although after knowing your profile, the most appropriate bank will be recommended.

 - Set up bank account and instruct valuation – a bank account will be set up and you will be asked to deposit enough funds to cover the valuation fee.